by James Webb

 The night I first got blooded, it was one of those run off the bird and get to where you’re supposed to be.
 You cannot mess it up cuz’ we have to roll.
 Once the assault team reaches the door they are going and you better have security set in for them or it’s on you.
 At this point, I’m still just trying to keep up and am getting further behind, I start thinking, “do NOT get separated from my TL.”
 Remember, he’s got the radio?

 Then BAM I noticed everyone stopped.

 My guys had their lasers trained on a guy not 10’ in front of them.
 Mexican standoff style.
-Like true Rangers, our boys shot first, but weapons jammed.
+Like true Rangers, our boys shot first, but their weapons jammed.
 This guy was loaded with an AK and some grenades on him.
-He is exactly what you imagine a terrorist to look like that you see in the media, right down to the pineapple grenades on his Rhodesian vest and a white turbin.
+He is exactly what you imagine a terrorist to look like that you see in the media, right down to the pineapple grenades on his Rhodesian vest and a white turban.
 I was still admittedly hesitant, but after they let loose on those two rounds and he still was running, I hammered that guy.
 This wasn’t anything like in the movies.

 From that night on, I was never scared of the enemy.

 Using all my mental prowess to contribute to the group and belong among them.

 Things I learned that night were that it’s your judgment call when to pull that trigger and you’ll know when it’s right, usually.
 It just happens in a flash and before you know it you’re taking a knee reloading a mag and releasing your bolt catch.
 Also, shit can go to hell real quick because of the terrain there.
 Rocks will all be the same color so imagery can be really tricky with shadows.
 You might not realize you’re in a boulder field on the side of a mountain or a cliff instead of a hillside.